How to Start a Lawn Care Business: Step-by-Step Guide

 It's unprofessional estimates.

-I've seen guys with $60,000 trucks and $10,000 mowers sending text-message quotes that say "yard cleanup $350 lmk."
-Then they wonder why the homeowner hired the other company.
-The other company sent a branded PDF with line items, a scope of work, and an accept button — probably using a professional estimate template.
+It is common to see well-equipped crews send text-message quotes that say "yard cleanup $350 lmk."
+Then the homeowner hires the company that sent a branded estimate with line items, a scope of work, and an accept button — probably using a professional estimate template.
 Perception is reality in this business.

 When a homeowner is choosing between two landscapers and the prices are similar, they're going to pick the one who looks like they run a real business.
 Your estimate is the first impression of how organized and professional you are.
 If your quote looks like a rushed text, they'll assume your work will be rushed too.